What the Bible Teaches about Money and Wealth

 In abject poverty, there are two dangers.

-1. Constant deprivation of the things a man needs to live in reasonable comfort and health might make him bitter against God.
+1. Our text in Proverbs advises us that constant deprivation of the things a man needs to live in reasonable comfort and health might make him bitter against God.

 2. If poverty beats a man down to the level of desperate need, he might turn to crime.
 Thievery is rampant in our country, but little of it is done by people in danger of starvation.
 Yet in some countries a common motive for theft is real poverty.

 Poverty was widespread even in Western countries a few generations ago.
-To defend themselves from poor people, the prosperous classes imposed extremely harsh penalties for crimes against property.
+To defend themselves from poor people, the prosperous classes prevailed on the courts to deliver extremely harsh penalties for crimes against property.
 In eighteenth-century England, for example, a street urchin who stole a piece of bread to fill his belly could be sent to the gallows.
 A more humane system of justice arose in the nineteenth century largely through the efforts of public-spirited Christians.
-Their crusade to eliminate social evils such as cruel punishments, slavery, and child labor was doubtless an outgrowth of the Wesleyan revival, which not only turned many to Christ, but also awakened in many a sense of duty to help others.
+Their crusade to eliminate social evils such as cruel punishments, slavery, and child labor was an outgrowth of the Wesleyan revival, which not only turned many to Christ, but also awakened in many a sense of duty to help others.

 Although poverty is dangerous, a believer need not fear it.
 God assures us that He will keep us from dire want.